plessbd/grunt-build-rpm/README.md

 # grunt-build-rpm

-> Easily create RPM package to install files/directories
+> Build RPM package to install files/directories

+## Credits
+This plugin was based entirely off of grunt-easy-rpm (https://github.com/panitw/easy-rpm).
+But since it was not maintained I created this

 ## Prerequisite
 This plugin requires Grunt `~0.4.1` and can only run in RedHat varient linux distribution.
 The `rpmdevtools` and `rpmlint` package needed to be install beforehand.